softmatterlab/SmartTrap/README.md

 The components of the system are split into separate units, instrument, electronics controller etc. Files listing the different components are found in the components folder.

 ### Assembly instructions
-The assembly of the instrument is outlined in the FullAssembly video ().
+The assembly of the instrument is outlined in the [FullAssembly video](<Supplementary Videos/FullAssembly.mp4>).

 ## Electronics
 The optical tweezers instrument is controlled by a custom electronics controller.
 This controller consists of 3 separate circuit boards (PCBs) which are connected together via ribbon cables.